shreyaschoudhary/shreyaschoudhary/README.md

 - 👋 Hi, I’m @shreyaschoudhary
-- 👀 I’m interested in working in the field of data analytics and machine learning
+- 👀 I’m interested in working in the field of Data Science, Business Intelligence and Machine Learning.
 - 🌱 I’m currently learning Tableau, Power BI, Machine Learning Deployment and Deep Learning.
 - 💞️ I’m looking to collaborate on anything related to data!
 - 📫 How to reach me- shreyas.uoft@gmail.com